Coming of age: China's used car market outpaces new sales growth

 Nissan’s used car centre in Beijing last year shifted a record 10,000 vehicles, 20 times the volume it did in 2006 when it opened for business.
 The company is adding two more stores, bringing its total to five.

-BMW AG, General Motors, Volkswagen AG , Audi AG and Toyota Motor Corp all have opened used car outlets, offering buyers warranties and detailed information on the car, including a record of any previous accidents.
+BMW AG (BMWG.DE), General Motors (GM.N), Volkswagen AG (VOWG_p.DE), Audi AG and Toyota Motor Corp (7203.T) all have opened used car outlets, offering buyers warranties and detailed information on the car, including a record of any previous accidents.

 Local tycoons are getting into the business, too, with Chen Xiao, ex-chairman of GOME Electrical Appliances, and others opening a 26,000 square meter used car supermall, Car King, with an eye on further expansion.